Adolphe Thiers: Paris Commune

 Thiers named Marshal Patrice MacMahon, who had led the French Army during the victorious war to liberate parts of Italy from the Austrians, to command the new Army of Versailles.

 In early April, the first skirmishes between the army and Commune soldiers took place in the vicinity of Paris.
 Within Paris, the Commune began to take hostages, including Georges Darboy, the Archbishop of Paris, the curate of the Madeleine and about two hundred priests.
 They proposed to exchange them for Louis Blanqui, the revolutionary leader imprisoned at Mont-Saint-Michel.
 Thiers, with the support of the National Assembly, refused, saying he "would not negotiate with murderers", and he feared that the exchange would simply lead to more hostage taking.
-In response, a mob attacked Thiers' empty house, taking all his personal belongings and later setting fire to the house.
+In response, a mob attacked Thiers's empty house, taking all his personal belongings and later setting fire to the house.

 On 21 May, the French army, with 120,000 soldiers, entered the city through an undefended gate.
 By the end of the 22nd the Army had captured the west of the city and Montmartre, and on the 23rd, they captured most of the center.
 The Commune soldiers were outnumbered four or five to one, had no single military leader, no plan of defense, and no possibility of aid from the outside.
 As they retreated, they set fire to the government buildings, including the Tuileries Palace, the State Council at the Palais Royal, the Ministry of Finance, the Prefecture of Police, the Palace of Justice, and the Hôtel de Ville, destroying the city archives.
 On 24 May the Archbishop of Paris and many of the hostage priests were taken out and shot.
 The Commune soldiers set up a new defensive line on 25 May and the fighting intensified.
 Thiers and MacMahon set up their headquarters at the Quai d'Orsay.
 Despite orders from Thiers and MacMahon, many army units systematically shot the Communard prisoners they had captured.
 On 26 May, the fighting was centered in Belleville and around the Place du Trône (now Place de la Nation).
 That day the Commune ordered the execution of thirty-six policemen and ten priests on Rue Haxo.
 The fighting continued through 28 May, until the capture of Père Lachaise cemetery and the city hall of the 11th arrondissement.
 On the 29th, the last bastion of the Commune, the fort of Vincennes, surrendered.